-Description: (Same as Bioinformatics M221, Chemistry CM260A, and Human Genetics M260A.)
+Description: (Same as Bioinformatics M260A, Chemistry CM260A, and Human Genetics M260A.)
 Lecture, four hours; discussion, two hours.
-Requisites: course 32 or Program in Computing 10C with grade of C- or better, and one course from Biostatistics 100A, Civil Engineering 110, Electrical Engineering 131A, Mathematics 170A, or Statistics 100A.
+Enforced requisites: course 32 or Program in Computing 10C with grade of C- or better, and one course from Biostatistics 100A, 110A, Civil Engineering 110, Electrical Engineering 131A, Mathematics 170A, or Statistics 100A.
 Prior knowledge of biology not required.
 Designed for engineering students as well as students from biological sciences and medical school.
 Introduction to bioinformatics and methodologies, with emphasis on concepts and inventing new computational and statistical techniques to analyze biological data.
 Focus on sequence analysis and alignment algorithms.
 Concurrently scheduled with course CM121.
 S/U or letter grading.

 Bruinwalk is an entirely Daily Bruin-run service brought to you for free.
 We hate

 annoying ads just as much as you do,